Impeachment process against Richard Nixon: Start of Judiciary Committee investigation

 The Judiciary Committee voted on October 30, to begin consideration of possible impeachment of President Nixon by a 21–17 party-line vote, with all the committee's Democrats voting yes and all Republicans voting no, and took up the matter in earnest that December, upon completing the Ford confirmation hearings.
-The committee was led by Peter W. Rodino, who, until assuming its chairmanship in January 1973, had kept a low profile in Congress.
+The committee was led by Rodino, who, until assuming its chairmanship in January 1973, had kept a low profile in Congress.
 Now front and center in the political limelight, he told a reporter: "If fate had been looking for one of the powerhouses of Congress, it wouldn't have picked me."
 Those wishing to expedite the impeachment were critical of the slowness of running the process through the Judiciary Committee and of Rodino's leadership abilities.
 But Albert, who thought Rodino and his committee had done a fair and thorough job during the Ford hearings, was content to let the committee handle the process.

 On November 4, 1973, Senator Edward Brooke became the first congressional Republican to publicly urge President Nixon to resign.
 That same week, several newspapers, including The Atlanta Journal, The Denver Post, The Detroit News, and The New York Times, published editorials also urging him to resign.
-Time magazine, in its first editorial in 50 years of publication, did so as well, declaring that the president "has irredeemably lost his moral authority" to govern effectively, and that Nixon "and the nation have passed a tragic point of no return."
+Time magazine, in its first editorial in 50 years of publication, did so as well, declaring that the president "[had] irredeemably lost his moral authority" to govern effectively, and that Nixon "and the nation [had] passed a tragic point of no return."
 Later in November, the ACLU, which two months earlier had become the first national organization to publicly call for the president's impeachment and removal, released a 56‐page handbook detailing "17 things citizens could do to bring about the impeachment of President Nixon."

 With momentum on impeachment quickly building in Congress, Nixon held a live one-hour televised press conference on November 17 to defend himself.
 In addition to Watergate-related matters, the president addressed a variety of topics, including the nation's energy crisis and his personal finances.
 In response to a question concerning allegations of fraud on his tax returns, he stated categorically: "People have got to know whether or not their president is a crook.
 Well, I am not a crook."

 Over the next two months, as the impeachment investigations began, there was speculation in Washington that Nixon might resign.
 Despite several attempts to do so, Nixon had not been able to put Watergate behind him, and the momentum of events was against him.
 In the climate of anxiety and skepticism engendered by the Watergate scandal, the president's health and morale, as well as the motives behind his words and actions became the subject of much speculation.
 Rumors persisted that he was in poor mental and physical shape, and the White House became ultra-sensitive to any assessment of the president's public behavior that might cast doubt on his ability to govern.